 To make the robot more robust, and also include some of the nice options, 3D printed parts seemed the right way to go.
 I am trying to make them replaceable, which will mean printing spares.
 I want it to be solid - not rickety at all, and the final stages will be cable routing channels to provide strain relief to all of them.
 However, that’s getting ahead a bit.

 I have a video coming on this, but the chassis I started with was donated by 4Tronix Uk.
 This had some issues, namely that it was too big for PiWars in it’s default configuration, and that I couldn’t find any CAD drawings.

 This lead me to getting my Calipers out, and modelling it.
 All of it.
 Now I found an article on hackaday that covered this very well Measuring Parts Badly for Accurate Reverse Engineering - Hackaday which is a great starting point on this.
 The procedure I took was to model the main chassis outline, dimension this in a Fusion 360 Sketch, then start adding the holes in as subsequent layers.
 This mean first creating a rough hole or shape for each, then coming back around with Calipers to dimension them.
-I’ve got a slightly (probably incorrect) method of measuring to the centre of a circle where I’m eyeballing the middle, pointing my calipers there, and rounding to the nearest likely sounding in millimeters.
+I’ve got a slightly (probably incorrect) method of measuring to the centre of a circle where I’m eyeballing the middle, pointing my calipers there, and rounding to the nearest likely sounding in millimetres.
 I may have to do the caliper math, where I measure the diameter of the hole, and the distance to one edge, then add half of one to the other for a more accurate layout.
 However, this has shown to be accurate enough for the 3D prints to work.

 I’ve been busy modelling out more parts, and I am not going to try covering it all in one post.
 So expect more models from the library as I make them available.
 I will happily accept contributions to improve them.